The Cost of a Heat Pump (2025 Guide)

 Saving Money on Heat Pump Installation Costs

 Investing in an energy-efficient air source heat pump is no small purchase.
-To make this investment more affordable, federal tax credits may be available for HVAC systems, including heat pumps, to help offset the initial installation costs of qualifying heat pump systems.
+To make this investment more affordable, federal tax credits are available to help offset the costs of a heat pump system.